MicrosoftDocs/well-architected/well-architected/sap/design-areas/application-platform.md

 - [SAP HANA install](/azure/virtual-machines/workloads/sap/hana-get-started)
 - [SAP HANA configuration](/azure/virtual-machines/workloads/sap/hana-vm-operations)

-## Create application server resiliency
+## Application server reliability

-The goal of application server resiliency is to have multiple application servers load balance traffic and failover when needed.
+The goal of application server reliability is to have multiple application servers load balance traffic and failover when needed.
 Resiliency for the SAP application server layer can be achieved through redundancy.
 You can configure multiple dialog instances on different instances of Azure virtual machines with a minimum of two application servers.
 Here are application server resiliency recommendations.

 ***Use Availability Sets / Availability Zones***: An SAP application server can be deployed in an availability set or across availability zones.
 The decision you make needs to be based on workload requirements.
 We recommend you choose one method to improve resiliency, but we don’t recommend scale sets.
 For more information, see [availability zones for SAP](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones).